kaitran225/NotiService/README.md

 # Notification Service API

-A lightweight Node.js API service that extracts user ID (uid) from JWT tokens and uses it to query notifications from a MySQL database.
+A lightweight Node.js API service that extracts user ID (uid) from JWT tokens and uses it to query notifications from an existing MySQL database created by a Spring Boot application.

 ## Features

 - JWT token verification and claim extraction
 - Notification retrieval based on user ID (uid) from JWT
 - Mark notifications as read
-- MySQL database integration
+- Integration with existing Spring Boot database
 - Lightweight design (< 10MB)
 - Production-ready configuration

 ## Prerequisites

 - Node.js (v14 or higher)
-- MySQL server
+- Existing MySQL database from Spring Boot application

 ## Installation